 Once you contact us:

-- You will work with my assistant Ron Clark.
-He will take down the details of all your debts.
+- You will work with my assistant, who will take down the details of all your debt collectors.

 - I will review your file and contact your creditors.
 I will inform all of them that they cannot harass you anymore.

 - Most of the creditors, once they know I am representing you, will consolidate the debt at very favorable terms.